A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Related work

 Koroglu et al. \cite{koroglu2018qbe} proposed QBE, a Q-learning framework to automatically test mobile apps.
-QBE generates behaviour models and uses them to train the transition prioritization matrix with two optimization goals: activity coverage and the number of crashes.
+QBE generates behavior models and uses them to train the transition prioritization matrix with two optimization goals: activity coverage and the number of crashes.
 Its goal is to improve the code coverage and the number of detected crashes for Android apps.
-Bottinger et al. \cite{bottinger2018deep} introduced a program fuzzer that uses RL to learn reward seed mutations for testing software.
+Bottinger et al. \cite{bottinger2018deep} introduced a program fuzzer that uses DRL to learn reward seed mutations for testing software.
 This technique obtains new inputs that can drive a program execution towards a predefined goal, e.g., maximizing code coverage.
-In \cite{kim2018generating}, RL is leveraged to automatically generate test data from structural coverage.
+Kim et al. \cite{kim2018generating}, leveraged DRL to automatically generate test data from structural coverage.
 Particularly, a Double DQN agent is trained in a Search-based Software Testing (SBST) environment to find a qualifying solution following the feedback from the fitness function.
-Chen et al. \cite{chen2020enhanced} proposed RecBi, the first compiler bug approach via structural mutation that uses RL.
+Chen et al. \cite{chen2020enhanced} proposed RecBi, the first compiler bug approach via structural mutation that uses DRL.
 RecBi uses the A2C algorithm to mutate a given failing test program.
-Then, it uses that failed test program to identify the compiler buggy files.
-RL have also been used to generate test cases \cite{adamo2018reinforcement,reichstaller2018risk,dai2019learning}.
-Adamo et al. \cite{adamo2018reinforcement}, build a DQN based testing tool that generates test cases for Android applications.
+Then, it uses that failed test program to identify compilers' bugs.
+Adamo et al.\cite{adamo2018reinforcement} Reichstaller et al.\cite{reichstaller2018risk} Dai et al. \cite{dai2019learning} used DRL to generate test cases.
+Adamo et al. \cite{adamo2018reinforcement}, build a DQN-based testing tool that generates test cases for Android applications.
 The tool is guided by the code coverage to generate suitable test suites.
 Reichstaller et al. \cite{reichstaller2018risk}, proposed a framework to test a Self-Adaptive System (SAS) where the tester is modeled as a Markov Decision Process (MDP).
-The MDP is then solved by using both model free and model based RL algorithms to generate test cases that will adapt to SAS as they have the ability to take decisions at runtime.
-Soualhia et al. \cite{Soualhia20} leveraged RL algorithms to propose a dynamic and failure-aware framework that adjusts Hadoop's scheduling decisions based on events occurring in a cloud environment.
-Each of these previous approaches from the literature either implement an RL algorithm from scratch or use a pre-implemented one from an RL framework.
-None of them has evaluated the performance of RL frameworks on software testing tasks.
-Moreover, it is not clear as to what motivates the choice of RL frameworks in the literature, as there are several of them.
-In our work, we investigate various state-of-the-art RL algorithms from popular RL frameworks, to assess RL configurations on a game and regression testing environments.
+The MDP is then solved by using both model-free and model-based DRL algorithms to generate test cases that will adapt to SAS as they have the ability to take decisions at runtime.
+Soualhia et al. \cite{Soualhia20} leveraged DRL algorithms to propose a dynamic and failure-aware framework that adjusts Hadoop's scheduling decisions based on events occurring in a cloud environment.
+Each of these previous approaches from the literature either implements a DRL algorithm from scratch or uses an implemented one from a DRL framework.
+None of them has evaluated the performance of DRL frameworks on software testing tasks.
+Moreover, it is not clear what motivates the choice of DRL frameworks in the literature, as there are several of them.
+In our work, we investigate various state-of-the-art DRL algorithms from popular DRL frameworks, to assess DRL configurations on a game and regression testing environments.